rainavyas/prepend_acoustic_attack/README.md

 # Overview

-This is the offical codebase for the Paper _Muting Whisper: A Universal Acoustic Adversarial Attack on Speech Foundation Models_
+This is the offical codebase for the Paper _Muting Whisper: A Universal Acoustic Adversarial Attack on Speech Foundation Models_.
+This work is published as a main conference paper at EMNLP 2024.

 ## Abstract
 Recent developments in large speech foundation models like Whisper have led to their widespread use in many automatic speech recognition (ASR) applications.
 These systems incorporate _special tokens_ in their vocabulary, such as `<endoftext>`, to guide their language generation process.
 However, we demonstrate that these tokens can be exploited by adversarial attacks to manipulate the model's behavior.
 We propose a simple yet effective method to learn a universal acoustic realization of Whisper's `<endoftext>` token, which, when prepended to any speech signal, encourages the model to ignore the speech and only transcribe the special token, effectively _muting_ the model.
 Our experiments demonstrate that the same, universal 0.64-second adversarial audio segment can successfully mute a target Whisper ASR model for over 97% of speech samples.
 Moreover, we find that this universal adversarial audio segment often transfers to new datasets and tasks.
 Overall this work demonstrates the vulnerability of Whisper models to _muting_ adversarial attacks, where such attacks can pose both risks and potential benefits in real-world settings: for example the attack can be used to bypass speech moderation systems, or conversely the attack can also be used to protect private speech data.